WELCOME TO MORECAMBEBAY.COM

 We deliver projects in collaboration with partners and local communities which drive sustainable economic growth and making Morecambe Bay a fantastic place to live, work, study or visit.

-Please visit our website to get involved – just click on the button above, or on the link below – there are opportunities to volunteer, learn heritage skills, go litter picking or donate to help protect the Bay’s landscape and wildlife, maintain cycle ways, restore local heritage attractions and much more.
+Please visit our website to get involved – just click on the link below, or the button above – there are opportunities to volunteer, learn heritage skills, go litter picking or donate ( one-off or monthly, by card ) to help protect the Bay’s landscape and wildlife, maintain cycle ways, restore local heritage attractions and much more.
+Note from Peter Cherry “I have no connection with the running of this charity, I simply make a donation to them every month, as they are my favourite British charity”